FarronF/limerick-council-meetings/meetings/2015/03/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 16th February 2015.md

 out.
 In addition the Library at Watch House Cross is opened 41 hours per

+week over 5 days including 2 late nights, lunchtime and every Saturday.
+---
-week over 5 days including 2 late nights, lunchtime and every Saturday.--- It was initially proposed in March 2008 to close Caherdavin part time
+It was initially proposed in March 2008 to close Caherdavin part time

 Library Centre due to low levels of use and very limited facilities.